yomnirm/demomap/README.md

 7. Click on Allow to grant location access to the map and you are good to go

 Alterantively, just go to the folder and open map.html in a broswer(I used Chrome).
 Most easy way!!

+For any issues please drop a message under : https://github.com/yomnirm/demomap/issues